-As at December 31, 2023, the Company has appropriated treasury stocks reserve in the amount of Baht 69.96 million.
+As at December 31, 2024, the Company has appropriated treasury stocks reserve in the amount of Baht 69.96 million.
+(Year 2023: Bath of 69.96 million).

 The mentioned reserve represented as "Retained earnings appropriated - treasury stocks reserve" in the statement of financial position.